-Entrepreneurs with tech backgrounds build superior FinTech startups to those from traditional finance, according to VC firm Earlybird’s Christian Nagel.
+Entrepreneurs with no financial services background still build superior FinTech startups to those from traditional finance or banking businesses, according to venture capital firm Earlybird’s Christian Nagel.

 The partner at the Berlin-headquartered firm told FinTech Global that he was seeing the most-disruptive innovations from people with no prior experience of the finance industry.
 For many with financial and banking backgrounds, FinTech seems like an attractive area to apply their skills and knowledge, despite the risk associated with startups businesses.